Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Results

 Results for $^{90}$Zr$(n,n^{\prime})$ and $^{90}$Zr$(n,2n)$ cross sections obtained from a \we analysis of the simulated surrogate data are shown in Figure~\ref{Fig_WE_zirconium}.
 As expected, the threshold regions for both reactions are particularly sensitive to spin effects.
 At the onset of inelastic scattering, it is not possible to obtain a reliable $(n,n^{\prime})$ cross section; both shape and magnitude show a very large variance.
 Different spin distributions give the same magnitude of this cross section in the region of the plateau, but there is again significant uncertainty in the region where the two-neutron channel opens up.

 Given the findings in the previous section, we expect the situation to be better for the gadolinium case, shown in Figure~\ref{Fig_WE_gadolinium}.
 While the $^{157}$Gd$(n,n^{\prime})$ cross section near the onset of inelastic scattering varies less than the analogous zirconium cross section, it is still quite unreliable.
-The value of the $^{157}$Gd$(n,n^{\prime})$ cross section shows no dependence on the simulated spin-parity distribution in a region around $E_n=15$ MeV.
+The value of the $^{157}$Gd$(n,n^{\prime})$ cross section shows no dependence on the simulated spin-parity distribution in a region around $E_n=5$ MeV.
 Not surprisingly, the \we approximation for different sets of simulated surrogate data yields results that are consistent with each other in an energy regime where there is little to no competition from other decay channels.
 The maximum for the $^{157}$Gd$(n,2n)$ cross section occurs near $E_n=15$ MeV, where the different sets of surrogate data differ from each other by about $4 \%$, which is an uncertainty that is similar to the error bands obtained from direct measurements.
 Overall, it appears that the \we approximation might provide a very rough estimate of the $(n,2n)$ cross section of a rare earth nucleus.

 For the uranium case, shown in Figure~\ref{Fig_WE_uranium}, we observe a further decrease in sensitivity to differences in spin.
 Even so, the shape of the $^{238}$U$(n,n^{\prime})$ cross section cannot be reliably extracted at low energies.
-With increasing energy, the \we approximation becomes more reliable.
-In fact, the $^{238}$U$(n,2n)$ cross section obtained from the simulated data is in good agreement with available directly-measured data.
-Overall, it appears that the \we approximation might provide a reasonable estimate of the $(n,2n)$ cross section of an actinide nucleus.
+With increasing energy, the \we approximation appears to become more reliable.
+In fact, the $^{238}$U$(n,2n)$ cross section obtained from the simulated data are in good agreement with available directly-measured data.
+At energies above 18 MeV, however, where no data exists, we see deviations from the ENDF evaluation\cite{Brown:18}.
+We attribute this to the neglect of pre-equilibrium contributions, which are included in evaluations but neglected in standard WE analysis.

 Overall, we find that the \we approximation can provide rough first estimates for the $(n,2n)$ cross sections of nuclei with large level densities, such as rare earth and actinide nuclei, while the low-energy behavior is much less reliable.
 Specifically, near thresholds there is clearly increased sensitivity of the decay to the underlying spin-parity distribution in the compound nucleus.
 As a result, the shape of the extracted cross sections do not reproduce the true cross sections very well.
 Notably, the \we approximation fails at the onset of one-neutron emission.
 This is in line with earlier findings about the limitations of this approximation for neutron capture cross sections.